gatsbyjs/gatsby/README.md

 This downloads the files and initializes the site by running `npm install`

-If you don't specify a custom starter, your site will created from the [default starter](https://github.com/gatsbyjs/gatsby-starter-default).
+If you don't specify a custom starter, your site will be created from the [default starter](https://github.com/gatsbyjs/gatsby-starter-default).